Elon Musk says he has appointed new Twitter boss

 - Published

-Elon Musk says that he has found a new chief executive to lead Twitter.
+Elon Musk says that he has found a new person to lead Twitter.

-He announced the plans on the social media platform, which he bought last year for $44bn.
+He announced the news on the social media platform, which he bought last year for $44bn (£35.2bn).

 Mr Musk did not name the site's new boss but said "she" would start in six weeks at which point he would become executive chairman and chief technology officer.